Sea scallops are a sweet and tender sea food that almost everybody loves. They’re super versatile and can be prepared in so many different ways.

 5. Bacon and Spinach Sauté

 This recipe uses bacon, garlic and onion to flavor the scallops.
-The simple seared scallops get a nice crust from a hot pan, which is then used to make the salty, sautéed spinach with bacon, so you only have to worry about washing one pan.
+The simple seared scallops get a nice crust from a hot pan and olive oil, which is then used to make the salty, sautéed spinach with bacon, so you only have to worry about washing one pan.

 Quality bacon and creative add-ins like raisins or nuts will give this plain dish an extra dimension of flavor.

-It’ll take only 30-minutes to make this dish.
-We are fans of the version at MyRecipes.
+It’ll take only thirty-minutes to make this dish.
+We are fans of the recipe at MyRecipes.

 6. Mango Avocado Salsa

-You may be wondering what to serve with scallops as a starter.
+You may be wondering what to serve with pan seared bay scallops as a starter.
 Try this flavorful, fresh and fruity salsa.